raystack/dagger/docs/docs/guides/create_dagger.md

 #### `Kafka Cluster`

 - Dagger use [Kafka](https://kafka.apache.org/) as the source of Data.
 So you need to set up Kafka(1.0+) either in a local or clustered environment.
 Follow this [quick start](https://kafka.apache.org/quickstart) to set up Kafka in the local machine.
-If you have a clustered Kafka you configure it to use in dagger directly.
+If you have a clustered Kafka you can configure it to use in Dagger directly.

 #### `Flink [optional]`